Si5s: Components

 At its core, any word written is built from the digibet bank and additional features are added.
 Words such as "I-LOVE-YOU" do not necessarily need anything more than its handshape, whereas others can employ each or nearly every component.
-Some words are in fact logographs such as "WHO" and "FOR-FOR."
+Some words are written as logographs, such as "WHO" and "FOR-FOR".

-To build a word, handshapes are bounded to locatives with diacritics and movement marks bounded to the handshape graphemes themselves.
+To build a word, handshapes are bound to locatives with diacritics and movement marks bound to the handshape graphemes themselves.
 Extramanual marks are inserted above to the left or right of the word.
 As such, there is no set positioning or graphic orientation of the handshape or movement marks.

 Digibet

 The core of the writing system, the digibet, represents many handshapes of ASL.
 They are conditioned by left-/right-handedness, orientation and relative location.
 There are 67 handshapes within the digibet as of yet.